Back to Top

 Battery management is essentially the method of keeping the cells within their desired operating limits during both charging and discharging either by controlling the load on the battery or by isolating the battery from the load if the load can not be controlled.
 See Battery Management

 Extremes of temperature are battery killers.
 Both heating and cooling may be needed to keep the battery within its recommended operating limits.
+Effective thermal management is key to long battery life.
 See Temperature Controls

 As noted above, in multi-cell batteries problems could arise from interactions between the cells caused by small differences in the characteristics of the individual cells making up the battery.
 Cell balancing is designed to equalise the charge on every cell in the pack and prevent individual cells from becoming over stressed thus prolonging the life of the battery.
 See Cell Balancing